ThinkPad X series: X230

-The ThinkPad X230 announced on 15 May 2012 replaced the earlier X220.
-The X230 uses the same chassis but introduced a new chiclet-style, 6-row keyboard replacing the classic 7-row keyboard style, Ivy Bridge processor.
+The ThinkPad X230 and x230i models were, announced on 15 May 2012, replaced the earlier X220.
+The X230 and x230i use the same chassis but introduced a new chiclet-style, 6-row keyboard replacing the classic 7-row keyboard style, Ivy Bridge processor.
 The new keyboard design became a controversial topic in the ThinkPad community along with the locked-down BIOS that discouraged third-party components including batteries or WLAN cards.
 The Ivy Bridge processors brought performance improvements compared to the X220, and the integrated Intel HD Graphics 4000 is more than capable of delivering a good gaming experience in 4X or classic RTS games.
 As of 2024, this is one of the last models of the X-Series able to run Libreboot, a Free Software BIOS replacement.

-The maximum amount of installable memory is 16 GiB in two memory slots, allowing for dual-channel RAM.
+The maximum amount of installable memory is 16 Gib on both the x230 and x230i models in two memory slots, allowing for dual-channel RAM.
 Just like the X220, it is possible to use an mSATA SSD within the second Mini PCI Express slot instead of a WWAN card.